hanztura/hrsalespipes/README.rst

 Jobs
 ****
-    You can manage all of the Jobs your client needs here.
+    We can manage all of the Jobs our client needs here.

-    These are the information that you can store in this module:
+    These are the information that we can store in this module:
         a.
 Job Reference Number
         b.
 Date
         c.
 Status